programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 layout: default
 ---

-Editor’s Note
+Editor's Note
 -------------

 This lesson requires you to use the command line.
-If you have no previous experience using the command line you may find it helpful to work through the Scholars’ Lab [Command Line Bootcamp][] tutorial.
+If you have no previous experience using the command line you may find it helpful to work through the Scholars' Lab [Command Line Bootcamp][] tutorial.

 Lesson Goals
 ------------